Pantagrueliste/starter-hugo-academic/content/post/Levante/index.md

 to visualize the specific places with which the toponym was associated.

 # The MIA database
 The MIA database is a collaborative platform for scholars who wish to upload and share their own photographs of archival material from the [State Archives of Florence](https://archiviodistatofirenze.cultura.gov.it/asfi/home).
 Over the past year, and under the patronage of the [National Endowment for the Humanities](https://www.neh.gov), our team has photographed, transcribed, synthesized, and classified thousands of documents stored in *avvisi* section of the *Mediceo del Principato* archive in Florence.
-While our database was not primarily intended for statistical analysis, the metadata we made available can be downloaded and used as datasets.
+While our database was not primarily intended for statistical analysis, the metadata we made available can be still downloaded and used as datasets.

 # The dataset
 In this case, the dataset I created covers all the news from *Levante* from 1543 to 1566, that is to say, from the first avviso recorded in the archives to the year when Sultan [Suleyman I](https://en.wikipedia.org/wiki/Suleiman_the_Magnificent) dies.
 Here is a sample of the data I extracted from the server.
 Made of three columns, the data consist of a unique document number, a place name, and a date.